-While iMovie is a dynamic tool to make a high impact intro, you can actually find it is a little complicated to follow through all the options and buttons on the interface to complete process.
-Filmora on the other hand simplifies the process and giving even beginners and amateurs a chance to make great intro videos.
+While iMovie is a dynamic tool to make a high impact intro, you can actually find it a little complicated to follow through all the options and buttons on the interface to complete process.
+Filmora9 on the other hand simplifies the process and giving even beginners and amateurs a chance to make great intro videos.
 It is available for both Mac users and Windows users.
 If the tutorial above is not enough for you, you can refer to the steps (for Mac) below to make your YouTube intro now.

 An important aspect of intro making is that it usually contains tile cards and opening credit info within the shot.
 The key is to find a tool that works best with the text and video edit both. iMovie is a great program for editing simple yet high impact professional video intros.
 You can use the simple process outlined below to create your YouTube intro with iMove.

-- Open the interface and click on the menu displaying "File and Open project" to choose the video you want to attach the intro to.
+Open the interface and click on the menu displaying "File and Open project" to choose the video you want to attach the intro to.

 Click on the Titles tab on the right side of the interface and check for the black review box to appear.

-- The customization bar for the effects you can place on your video will appear just under the black preview box.
+The customization bar for the effects you can place on your video will appear just under the black preview box.
 Experiment with the effects to get the perfect combination for your video.

-- Type in the correct words in the text box below the effects bar.
+Type in the correct words in the text box below the effects bar.
 Different effects allow different space for phrases so experiment with both effects and text until you get it right.

 You can also edit the font colour, speed of transitions and background.

-- Finally, drag the intro on to the clip viewer and the iMovie interface will automatically turn it into a video clip to be inserted at certain place on the main video timeline.
+Finally, drag the intro on to the clip viewer and the iMovie interface will automatically turn it into a video clip to be inserted at certain place on the main video timeline.